ireade/nd1309-real-estate-marketplace/README.md

 ```

+## dApp

+I created a simple dApp to mint tokens, which can be viewed in the `dapp` directory.

 ## Testing

 1. `cd eth-contracts` directory
 1. Run `truffle compile && truffle migrate --reset`
 1. run `truffle test`

+Contract artifacts including ABI can be found in `eth-contracts/build/contracts`

 ## Versions